 When I visit L.A., I see all of these negatives.
 It would be hard not to.
-But I often wonder if I see those things more because of my preconceived notions and feelings about the city.
-I’ve been to many cities that are run down, dirty, full of pretentious people, or have bad traffic.
+But I often wonder if I see those things more because of my already-formed notions and feelings about the city.
+I’ve been to many cities that are run-down, dirty, and full of pretentious people, and have bad traffic.
 Los Angeles isn’t the only city in the world like this.
 Bangkok is no spring chicken, Barcelona needs a good scrubbing, and rush hour in Tokyo is no joke.
 Yet while I see these things in other cities, they don’t seem to bother me as much as they do in Los Angeles.

 Fighting preconceived notions is an important part of traveling.
-The images and notions in our head can paint a bleaker picture of a place than what is really there.
+The images and notions in our heads can paint a bleaker picture of a place than what’s really there.
 They can color our thoughts on cities in ways that don’t often reflect reality.
-Yes, I hate L.A., but I suppose if I really thought of it, it’s not that bad a place.
-I would rather be in many other places in the world but I can see that there’s something for people in Los Angeles.
+Yes, I hate L.A. — but I suppose if I really thought about it, it’s not that bad a place.
+I would rather be in many other places in the world, but I can see that there’s something for people in Los Angeles.

 Maybe one day I’ll live in Los Angeles and love it.
 After all, I despised Bangkok at first and now it’s one of my favorite cities in the world.
-Stepping back from my emotional knee jerk reaction to the word Los Angeles, I see that there are some things that make the city worth visiting and make it worth living in.
-After all, it’s near the beach, it’s warm throughout the year, there’s a lot to do, good sushi, and an affordable cost of living.
-Plus you get to spot celebrities all the time.
-(O.K., maybe that’s just something I would enjoy!)
+Stepping back from my emotional, knee-jerk reaction to Los Angeles, I see there are some things that make the city worth visiting and worth living in.
+After all, it’s near the beach, it’s warm throughout the year, there’s a lot to do, it’s got good sushi, and it has an affordable cost of living.
+Plus, you get to spot celebrities all the time.
+(OK, maybe that’s just something I would enjoy!)

 People often see what they want to see.
 I think as travelers we need to be conscious of that.
-Billy O’Reilly thinks Amsterdam is a cesspool but when I go there, I see canals, beautiful buildings, and friendly people.
-Is he seeing what he wants to see just like me and Los Angeles?
+Bill O’Reilly thinks Amsterdam is a cesspool.
+When I go there, I see canals, beautiful buildings, and friendly people.
+Is he seeing what he wants to see, just like me and Los Angeles?

 And then we’ll always just end up hating L.A.